 deny from all

-If a hacker gets access to an WordPress Administrator account, they can take full control of your website.
+If a hacker gets access to a WordPress Administrator account, they can take full control of your website.
 From the dashboard, they can edit the coding of your theme and plugins through the option of “Editor”.
-They can also upload their own scripts to display their content, deface your site, spam your users, etc. The most common hacks that occur through these editors include SQL injections and SEO Spam hacks.
+They can also upload their own scripts to display their content, deface your site, spam your users, etc. The most common hacks that occur through these editors include SQL injections , SEO Spam hacks and Japanese SEO Spam.

 To find the editor, go to Appearance > Editor.
 And Plugins > Plugin Editor like so: